ylallemant/githook-companion/README.md

 Inspiration for the configuration are `Conventional Commits` patterns like [this one](https://www.conventionalcommits.org/en/v1.0.0/).
 Different projects have different people, different needs; so this tool won't force you into any specific pattern, although we propose one in the [default configuration](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L22).

-The tool uses tokenization to enable complex checks and formatting possibilities:
+The tool uses tokenization to provide complex checks and formatting capabilities:

 - restrict commit message language(s) ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L28))
 - define regular expression based [lexemes](https://en.wikipedia.org/wiki/Lexical_analysis#Lexical_token_and_lexical_tokenization) for the tokenization ([example](https://github.com/ylallemant/githooks/blob/3533e5d6aa7f49a5582a9f133e86728bed3f613a/.githook-companion/config.yaml#L94))